-To find out how the Narava drives, what the standard equipment is like and whether it's good value, check out our main review page by clicking here or on the tab above.
+To find out how this pickup drives, what the standard equipment is like and whether it's good value, check out our main Nissan Navara review page.

 The Navara comes in a choice of King Cab and Double Cab body styles.
 The first gives you a slightly longer load area in combination with small rear doors and 'occasional' rear seats; the second has four full doors, full-size rear seats, and a slightly shorter load area.

-The King Cab is also available as a chassis cab for specialist conversion; a Double Cab chassis cab is also available after July 2019.
+The King Cab is also available as a chassis cab for specialist conversion; a Double Cab chassis cab is also available following a major overhaul of the Narava range in July 2019.